awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithParamGroups.md

 These examples show using formulas and functions in the values for DB parameters\.

 **Warning**
 Improperly setting parameters in a DB parameter group can have unintended adverse effects, including degraded performance and system instability\.
 Always exercise caution when modifying database parameters and back up your data before modifying your DB parameter group\.
-You should try out parameter group changes on a test DB instances, created using point\-in\-time\-restores, before applying those parameter group changes to your production DB instances\.
+Try out parameter group changes on a test DB instances, created using point\-in\-time\-restores, before applying those parameter group changes to your production DB instances\.

 You can specify the `GREATEST` function in an Oracle processes parameter to set the number of user processes to the larger of either 80 or `DBInstanceClassMemory` divided by 9,868,951\.